onecloudemoji/C.A.P.S.U.L.E.S./README.md

 A short script that will add a scheulded task to force a specified user to check for a non existant UNC share at a periodic interval.
 Presently leverages users from the ACL Abuse kit, change these as required.

 ## Suspicious Mail Tampering Platform
 Host an SMTP server that will save all attachments received to a specified folder, which will be checked every two minutes and will execute all files with the listed keywords in them.
 A small scale phishing simulation.
 Use send.py to avoid having to craft SMTP messages yourself.
+Amend whitelist_rules.ps1 to add more granularity to what it marks as safe or not, and give it a 30% chance of marking uploads as safe if rules are met.